What are signal boosters?

 I’d like to buy a signal booster today, what should I do?

-Signal boosters with additional safeguards that meet the new rules are not available for sale yet.
-We expect new signal boosters will be available by the end of the 2013.
-Most wireless providers, including AT&T, Sprint, T–Mobile, and Verizon, have indicated they will authorize the use of these new signal boosters.
+Signal boosters with additional safeguards that meet the new rules are available for sale.
+Most wireless providers, including AT&T, Sprint, T–Mobile, and Verizon, have authorized the use of these new signal boosters.
 New signal boosters will have this label:

 Before you purchase a signal booster that does not have this label (or if you are unsure whether a particular model of signal booster will comply with the new rules), contact your wireless provider or the booster manufacturer.
 In addition, when your wireless provider develops a registration process, you must register your booster with your provider.
 There is no fee to register your booster.